Ford Fiesta ST hatchback review

 The Fiesta ST doesn’t give much cause for complaint, but those who value pliant suspension and relaxed cruising may find it slightly too firm, especially over rougher surfaces.
 While the car’s sporty suspension actually does a fine job of keeping the driver in control over undulating roads, ride quality does suffer slightly even in the most relaxed driving mode.

 If you don’t mind a harder, less relaxed edge to your motoring experience though, the Ford Fiesta ST is one of the best cars in its class.
 It’s more fun to drive than the Volkswagen Polo GTI, faster and more engaging than the latest Suzuki Swift Sport.
 Its closest rival is the Hyundai i20 N, which has even more go-faster tech but a slightly less playful feel.
-The decision is likely to come down to preference.
+The decision is likely to come down to preference or indeed availability.
+At the time of writing, the Fiesta range isn’t open for new orders as Ford struggles with demand and material shortages.

 For a more detailed look at the Ford Fiesta ST, read on for the rest of our in-depth review.